 In order to prevent dirty water from flowing back down the drainpipe and contaminating your dishes, dishwashers are required to either have the drain pipe looped up high or to have an air gap as a fail-safe.
 Before you reuse the same method as your old dishwater, it’s worth a quick check of your local building and plumbing codes to see if anything has changed.

 To use the ‘high loop’ method, bend the drain hose up and secure it to the underneath of the countertop with a strong loop of wire or string.
 Connect the free end to the garbage disposal if you have one or sink drain tailpiece if you do not.

 Not all areas allow this method, so you may need to fit an air gap that prevents the build-up of pressure needed for dirty water to siphon back into the system.

-Once you are happy with your work, turn the power and water back on and run the dishwasher through a cycle on empty to test it make sure there’s no water anywhere it’s not supposed to be!
-Once everything looks good, you can put the access plate back in place and you are ready to go.
+Once you are happy with your work, turn the power and water back on and run the dishwasher through a cycle on empty to test it and make sure there’s no water anywhere it’s not supposed to be!
+Once everything looks good, you can put the access plate back in place, and you are ready to go.

 For tips on how to make the most of your appliance, read our feature on how to load a dishwasher (properly).